mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 For example, if discrimination accounts for only a small part of the promotion gap, the company may run an investigation and find the root cause to suppress it, but it may allocate the bulk of its resources to e.g. raising awareness of B2B career opportunities for BAME graduates.

 <details>
-    <summary>Actional insights</summary>
+    <summary>Actionable insights</summary>
-    Causal analysis aims to deliver "actionable insights", a fashionable term that most analytics projects seem to fail to comply with.
-This situation may sound familiar: a team present their final results to all parties, everyone agrees that the content is "interesting", but at the end everyone wonders what to do next.
+    Causal analysis aims to deliver "actionable insights", a fashionable term that most analytics projects seem to fail to deliver.
+This situation may sound familiar: after a team present their final results, everyone agrees that the content is "interesting", but no one is really sure what to do next.
     Observational data is almost always fraught with confounders, which make analysts nervous when they are asked if the data support an action, e.g. "Based on your results, do you think we should invest in/divest xyz?".
-Causal analysis is designed to answer this type of interventional questions.
+Causal analysis is designed to answer interventional questions.
 </details>
 <b>

-The following is based on [model 2](#model2).
+What follows is based on [model 2](#model2).
 The [first chart](#model2-chart1) showed that the total effect of ethnic group on promotion rates is -4.9%, which we want to decompose into direct and indirect effects.
 The answer will appear by reframing the problem as What-If (or How many-If) scenarios.
 For the direct effect, we could ask

 > How many BAME people would have been promoted if the same proportion worked in B2B as for non-BAME employees?

-Note that in this imaginary scenario, BAME promotion rates would be higher because the B2B promotion rate is higher.
-The answer works by keeping the observed BAME promotion percentage and weighing it by the non-BAME promotion percentage, which neutralises the difference in BAME employees' choice of business unit, i.e. it removes the indirect effect:
+Note that in this scenario, BAME promotion rates would be higher because a higher proportion will be in B2B, which has a higher promotion rate.
+The answer to the above question works by keeping the observed BAME promotion percentage and weighing it by the non-BAME promotion percentage, which neutralises the difference in BAME employees' choice of business unit, i.e. it removes the indirect effect:

 $p(O_p\vert E_{bame}, B_b) \times p(B_b \vert E_{non})$ for each business unit $b$.

 $\sum_b p(O_p \vert E_{bame}, B_b)*p(B_b \vert E_{non}) \times 8000$ BAME individuals would have been promoted if not for the discriminatory nature of BigBankCorp’s performance process.